 Since every compound chest exercise uses the shoulders and triceps secondarily, your best option in this scenario is to do a chest isolation exercise like dumbbell flyes (rather than another type of press).

-In this case the isolation exercise allows you do a second exercise for a muscle group to reach the optimal amount of volume, and it does it in a way that isolates that muscle so that no other secondary muscles are being trained with unwanted volume.
+In this case the isolation exercise allows you to do a second exercise for a muscle group to reach the optimal amount of volume, and it does it in a way that isolates that muscle so that no other secondary muscles are being trained with unwanted volume.

 Another similar example is in the case of people who are training primarily for building muscle and have a hard time actually using their chest when bench pressing.
 This is somewhat common, and it means your triceps and shoulders are taking over and doing most of the work.